Summary

 There are thus twice as many cymes in Ocimum bisabolenum as in Ocimum americanum var. pilosum – for the same length of flower stalk.

-In addition, the bracts of Ocimum bisabolenum are much hairier.
-When dry, the largest ones are 4 mm wide, while those of Ocimum americanum var. pilosum are 5.5 mm wide and those of Ocimum americanum var. americanum are 3 mm wide.
+When dry, the largest calyxes are 4 mm wide, while those of Ocimum americanum var. pilosum are 5.5 mm wide and those of Ocimum americanum var. americanum are 3 mm wide.

 Ocimum americanum var. pilosum – namely the different ecotypes that I have grown this year – are, on average, approximately 50 to 85 cm tall in the garden.